 As outlined above, with people unable to come from Europe or go to Europe we will be faced with further difficulties within the European market.
 Much of the drylining sector labour force comes from Europe.
 One of the main challenges facing the sector now is labour shortages.

 To add to the difficulties brought on by labour shortages, material shortages are another big issue post-COVID.

 Although off-site construction activities such as design are likely to continue, supply chains are likely to feel the adverse effects of COVID.
 Builders’ merchants advising of a reduction or even a suspension in trade.

 Additionally, it is hard to determine what effects the pandemic has had on domestic trade and production of materials sourced outside the UK.
 It is reasonable to expect those countries producing key materials will seek to protect the economy in their own country prior to meeting the demands of the UK.

 This increased demand, however, will influence the price of these products.
 As has already been seen, certain materials have seen significant price increases in the last month alone.

 What Does This Mean for You?

-In essence, due to the nature of construction, there is often an entangled web of interactions between countries and individuals, where one of these parties faces financial distress, the effect will likely be felt by all.
+In essence, due to the nature of construction, there is often an entangled web of interactions between countries and individuals.
+Often when one of these parties faces financial distress, there is a knock-on effect.

 The outcome is a domino effect.
 Resultant delays trying in securing replacement contractors often lead to non-recoverable delays and the inevitable costs being shared across the contracting frameworks.